Find Affordable College Courses

 Out of the 43 schools in Wisconsin that were part of this year’s ranking, Southwest Wisconsin Technical College landed the # 4 spot on the list.
 Southwest Tech is a small public school located in the rural area of Fennimore.

-In-state tuition fees for undergraduate students at Southwest Tech are $4,571 per year.
+The average tuition and fees for an in-state undergraduate at Southwest Tech are $4,571 a year.
 The average amount in student loans that nursing majors at Southwest Tech take out is $18,125.

 #5